 The EUREKA!
-Program is open to any rising Honors freshman.
+Program is open to any rising Honors first-year student.
 Participants are admitted by application.
-As the research portion of EUREKA! will be conducted virtually, students must have a computer with a camera and microphone as well as a strong internet connection.
+For the virtual EUREKA! program, students must have a computer with a camera and microphone as well as a strong internet connection.

 Frequently Asked Questions